 Although energy consumption by an Ultra-Low-Temperature freezer is necessary for its function, there are ways in which it can be greatly decreased by following simple guidelines during setup, monitoring and maintenance.
 Implementing these simple preventive measures can minimize energy consumption and freezer operating costs, and extend its operating life.
 They also mitigate the risk of losing samples and sustains sample viability.
 Find out more about the ways in which you can help your laboratory be more energy-efficient.

 As global warming is at the heart of our concerns, the refrigerants used in all Froilabo freezers comply with the new F-Gas regulations (EU No. 517/2014).
 In order to drastically reduce the environmental impact of our freezers, Froilabo have introduced a ‘green gas’ version of our refrigeration equipment and will keep them operating for as long as possible.
 This involves the replacement of harmful refrigerants with natural gases.

 Switching to a Froilabo Ultra-Low Temperature Freezer will therefore ensure that your laboratory complies with F-Gas regulations and minimizes environmental harm to the planet.

 Get in Touch

-If you would like to find out more information about how Froilabo's products comply with F-Gas regulations, or to inquire about how any of our products may be suitable for your laboratory, please get in touch with a member of our team today.
+If you would like to find out more information about how Froilabo’s products comply with F-Gas regulations, or to enquire about how any of our products may be suitable for your laboratory, please get in touch with a member of our team today.

 If you would like to keep up to date with our latest articles, research and product news, why not sign up to our monthly eNewsletter via the Sign-Up button below.
-Alternatively, join us on your favorite social media channel via the links below.
+Alternatively, join us on your favourite social media channel via the links below.